 Is it too difficult for you to come to us?
 No problem!
 We have Science & History on Wheels (SHOW) and can bring the "SHOW" to you!
 We will bring all materials needed to conduct exciting workshops, assembly programs, or discovery classes at your facility!

 Our Assembly Programs are educational presentations designed to accommodate audiences up to 100.
 Presentations are action-packed and utilize volunteers from the audience.
-The program length is 30-45 minutes.
+The program length is 45 minutes.

 Bugs, Bugs, Bugs – Uncover the world of insects.
 Learn what separates insects from other animals as we look at how they eat, crawl, fly, and more!
 We will turn one special child into their favorite bug, so watch out!